astronomer/airflow-guides/guides/airflow-branch-operator.md

 ## BranchPythonOperator

 A powerful tool in Airflow is branching via the `BranchPythonOperator`.
-The `BranchPytonOperator` is similar to the `PythonOperator` in that it takes a Python function as an input, but it returns a task id (or list of task_ids) to decide which part of the graph to go down.
+The `BranchPythonOperator` is similar to the `PythonOperator` in that it takes a Python function as an input, but it returns a task id (or list of task_ids) to decide which part of the graph to go down.
 This can be used to iterate down certain paths in a DAG based off the result of a function.

 ```python
 def return_branch(**kwargs):